anarkiwi/sid-wizard/README.md

 ```
 ![SID Wizard menu NMI mode on](http://m64.rocks/2.png "SID Wizard menu NMI mode ON")
 ```
-  NMI will trigger sync ...
+  NMI will trigger sync (to be updated ...)